kubestash/docs/docs/guides/kubedump/clusterResourcesBackup/index.md

 section_menu_id: guides
 ---

-# Backup resource YAMLs of entire cluster using KubeStash
+# Backing Up and Restoring Cluster Resource Manifests Using KubeStash

 This guide will show you how you can take a backup of the resource YAMLs of your entire cluster using KubeStash.